Timeless Vinyl Siding Colors That Never Go Out of Style

 Dark Gray

 Think the navy/dark gray/black exterior is a recent trend?
 Think again, says Johnson.
-Ironstone, a darker gray, has been bestseller since it was introduced in 2010.
+Ironstone, a darker gray, has been a bestseller since it was introduced in 2010.

 dark black house exterior with a red door